kevalbhanu/Voting_App/README.md

 # Voting App
-<p>Created backend API using Node.js and Express.js and integrated them with frontend built using React.js to create fully functional Voting web page</p>
+<p>Created backend API using Node.js and Express.js and integrated them with frontend built using React.js to create full functional Voting web page</p>